BY571/Normalized-Advantage-Function-NAF-/README.md

 with the arguments:

-    '-env' : Name of the environment (default: Pendulum-v0) '-f', --frames : Number of training frames (default: 40000)
+    '-env' : Name of the environment (default: Pendulum-v0) '-info' : Name of the Experiment (default: Experiment-1) '-f', --frames : Number of training frames (default: 40000)
     '-mem' : Replay buffer size (default: 100000) '-b', --batch_size : Batch size (default: 128)